libp2p/blog/README.md

 2. Add any images or assets in `src/assets`
 3. Add the path to your Markdown file in a new line in the file `.forestry/front_matter/templates/blog-post.yml`

-When writing a new post, you'll also need to fill in the header information
+When writing a new post, you'll also need to fill in the header information:
 ```
 ---
 tags: